aandiron/arrival/README.md

 * Requires titlesec latex package
 	* in texlive-latexextra on Arch Linux
 	* in texlive-latex-extra on Ubunutu
+* Note .tex file is the canonical version. .md and .rtf are derived from it.

 ## License:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International